 The fall was due to uncertainty in the US over its debt ceiling and the country’s first-ever credit downgrade by S&P. There was also a debt crisis in Europe.

-Out of fear that some of the paper gains in my portfolio will turn to losses, I decided to sell off some of my stocks.
+Out of fear that some of the paper gains in my portfolio would turn into losses, I decided to sell off some of my stocks.

-It was an emotionally-draining mistake as it made me check on the stock market and stock prices every day, afraid that I would miss on the rebound when it happens.
+It was an emotionally-draining mistake as it made me check on the stock market and stock prices every day, afraid that I would miss the rebound when it happened.

-What actually happened was that the stock market started rallying on optimism that the debt crisis will be solved eventually.
+What actually happened was that the stock market started rallying on optimism that the debt crisis would be solved eventually.
 And I was forced to buy back the shares at a higher price.